mulesoft/template-apiled-system-account-sap/README.md

 <!-- Header (start) -->

 This template helps you design an Account System API.
 It provides a means of hiding the complexity of the SAP APIs implementation from a user while exposing data in a canonical format.
-The template abstracts account data from a SAO into canonical objects that are defined within a CRM System API.
+The template abstracts account data from a SAP system into canonical objects that are defined within a CRM System API.
 This API uses JSON as an exchange format and translates calls into the semantic data structure required by SAP.

 ![7db56754-7c0e-4567-a42b-1942acbedc33-image.png](https://exchange2-file-upload-service-kprod.s3.us-east-1.amazonaws.com:443/7db56754-7c0e-4567-a42b-1942acbedc33-image.png)